lidyasugirginer/lidyasugirginer/README.md

-# Hi there, I'm Lidya Su! 👋
+# Hi there, I'm Lidya! 👋

 ### 👩‍💻 About Me
 * 🎓 **Software Engineering** student at Adana Alparslan Türkeş Science and Technology University.